 No Swedish afternoon is complete without a coffee break aka the famous Swedish "fika".
 So that obviously had to be part of our schedule.
 At Djurönäset, we enjoyed "fika with a twist" as the hotel provided us some vitamin-packed fruit shots together with delicious pastries and of course lots of coffee…

-In the evening, we were treated to a lovingly prepared 3‐course‐meal served by very attentive restaurant staff.
-They told us that a lot of the food and drink are sourced from locally produced ingredients, such as the Swedish apple juice that went along well with my vegetarian avocado starter.
+In the evening, we were treated to a 3‑course-meal.
+The staff told us that a lot of the food and drink are sourced from locally produced ingredients, such as the Swedish apple juice that went along well with my vegetarian avocado starter.

 Needless to say that the breakfast buffet the next morning offered everything one could want, too.
 There were all kinds of Swedish breads, fruit, müsli and yoghurt items as well as a full English breakfast – all sourced form locally produced and organic ingredients as well.